chainstack/docs/docs/operations/quorum/tools.md

 * `chainstack` — any network name that you will pass to the `truffle migrate --network` command.
 * `HDWalletProvider` — Truffle's custom provider to sign transactions.
 * `mnemonic` — your mnemonic that generates your accounts.
-You can also generate a mnemonic online with <a href="https://iancoleman.io/bip39/" rel="nofollow">Mnemonic Code Converter</a>.
+You can also generate a mnemonic online with [Mnemonic Code Converter](https://iancoleman.io/bip39/).
 Make sure you generate a 15 word mnemonic.
 * RPC_ENDPOINT — your Quorum node RPC endpoint.
 The format is `https://user-name:pass-word-pass-word-pass-word@nd-123-456-789.p2pify.com`.
 See [View node access and credentials](/platform/view-node-access-and-credentials).
 * `network_id` — your Quorum network ID.
 Available under **Access and credentials** > **Network ID**.
 You can set it to `*` for any.
 * `gasPrice` — the setting must be `0` for the Quorum network.